• Skip to primary navigation

 • Add the syrup, lemon juice, water and sugar.

-• Turn on the heat to low and cook until the topping thickens slightly.
+• Turn on the heat to medium low and cook until the topping starts to simmer.
+Turn the heat to low and continue cooking until the mixture thickens slightly.

-• Add the cornstarch (mixed with water) and mix well.
+• Add the cornstarch (mixed with water) and mix well, quickly and thoroughly.

 • Continue to cook over low heat until the topping reaches the desired consistency.